GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/13_Custom_Materials/02_surfaceShaders.md

 	float roughness;
 	float metalness;
 	uint mask;
+	float2 velocity;
 };
 ~~~~~~~~~~~~~

-Once populated, you call **encodeGBuffer** method with the **SurfaceData** object, and the GBuffer textures to write the output to.
-The method then transfers the data written to **SurfaceData** into the GBuffer textures.
+Once populated, you call **encodeGBuffer** method with the **SurfaceData** object and it will return a **GBufferData** structure that will contain the encoded surface data used for populating the GBuffer textures.

 A complete example looks like below.
 For simplicity the shader only evaluates albedo from the texture, while it assumes the rest of the surface data parameters are constant.